Why Arizona election results are taking days

 WHEN DO WE GET NEW NUMBERS?

-In all of Arizona, officials said there are nearly 500,000 ballots left to count, with the margin in the governor’s race sitting at just under 27,000 votes.
+In all of Arizona, officials said there are some 400,000 ballots left to count, with the margin in the governor’s race sitting at just over 31,000 votes.

 About 17,000 ballots — or about 7% of those cast in person on Election Day — were set aside due to the problem with printers at about a quarter of the county’s vote tabulation centers.
-A judge denied a request from Republicans to keep the polls open, saying he didn’t see evidence that people were not allowed to vote, and officials said those votes would be tallied throughout the week.
+A judge denied a request from Republicans to keep the polls open, saying he didn’t see evidence that people were not allowed to vote.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP